semgrep/mcp/README.md

 ### Hosted Server

 > An experimental server that may break.
-Once the MCP spec gains support for HTTP Streaming and OAuth in the near future, it will gain new functionality.
+Once the MCP spec gains support for HTTP Streaming and OAuth in the near future, it will gain new functionality.🚀

 `mcp.json`